declan-fitzpatrick/aerials/README.md

 This Python script will download all the tvOS videos to the downloads folder.

 This script also turns the `Localizable.nocache.strings` into a json file that is hosted here in the api folder.

 `entries.json` is also avaliable under `api/entries.json`

 These can be pulled using the following url:
 `https://declan-fitzpatrick.github.io/aerials/api/{parsed|raw}/{lang}`

-## todos
-* todo list
-* github action for sub strings

 ## running this script

-Expected environment variables:
+Expected environment variables and their defaults:

 | ENV VAR | Description | Defaults, Options |
 |---------|-------------|-------------------|